 Coordinate with the Bride/Groom and/or the Wedding Planner

-If they are to shoulder the expenses for the dresses then all you have to do is take your kid/kids to the fitting and when the dress or suits are finished, you just have to make sure it fits…make necessary adjustments by then.
+If they are to shoulder the expenses for the dresses then all you have to do is take your kid/kids to the fitting and when the dress or suits are finished, you just have to make sure it fits…you also have to know of other details, like fascinators, shoes requirements, and make necessary adjustments by then.
 If this is not the case, one should know the theme and motif to be able to buy an appropriate gown or dress for little girls and suitable ties and matching shoes for little boys.

 There will be a number of rehearsals before the wedding day itself, make sure that you attend some if not all.
 This will ensure that your child knows what is to happen, and understand what entails following what the coordinator says.
 Practice makes perfect, even walking down the aisle on a certain pace.